Jamaican Brown Stew Chicken

 Frequently Asked Questions

-Traditionally this stew is enjoyed nestled over a bed of fluffy steamed white rice, or with a helping of rice and peas.
-It also pairs great with baked plantains and fresh, hot cornbread.
+Traditionally this stew is enjoyed nestled over a bed of fluffy steamed white rice, or with a helping of Peas and Rice.
+It also pairs great with baked plantains and fresh, johnny cake, or hot cornbread.
 Or, simply serve in a bowl and enjoy as-is!

 If browning seasoning is not available, you can swap with Maggi seasoning, soy sauce, or Worcestershire sauce.
 These won’t have quite the same taste but will still provide a bit of brown color and lovely umami flavor as this well-loved and popular condiment.

 This stew is terrific for enjoying as leftovers!
 The flavors get even better as everything sits together.
 Store cooled leftovers in an airtight container for up to 4 days.
 To freeze, transfer to a sealed container and wrap the container in a layer of aluminum foil.
 Keep in the freezer for up to 2 months.

 Can I use chicken breast?

 You can use bone-in chicken breasts in this recipe.
 Although, there is richer flavor in chicken thighs or drumsticks, and dark meat is more traditional in Caribbean households.

 Can I substitute powders for the onion and garlic?

 Yes, you could use onion powder or garlic powder in this recipe instead of the fresh ingredients.
 However, fresh is best!
 If needed, substitute 1 teaspoon garlic powder for the minced garlic, and 5 teaspoons onion powder for a whole onion.